Ninja Gaiden: Ninja Gaiden 3

 Although series director Tomonobu Itagaki left shortly after the release of Ninja Gaiden II, Tecmo Koei still owned the franchise and planned to instigate developments of another title, with a newly restructured Team Ninja.
 This title was revealed as Ninja Gaiden III at the Tokyo Game Show 2010.
 Information about the game in the coming months revealed that the new director, Yosuke Hayashi, would be taking the series to new directions, including the addition of "resistance" in cutting through enemies.
 Later, at the E3 2011, the game was unveiled as Ninja Gaiden 3.
 Changes to gameplay included removing dismemberment, replacing the roll with a new "slide" maneuver, and a "kunai climb" technique that would allow Ryu to scale certain walls.
 Tecmo Koei released the game on March 20, 2012, for both the PlayStation 3 and Xbox 360.

 An expanded version of the game titled Ninja Gaiden 3: Razor's Edge was released later on November 18 of the same year for the Wii U. In early 2013, Razor's Edge was released for the PlayStation 3 and Xbox 360 as well.

 Ninja Gaiden 4

 In February 2020, Nioh 2 director Fumihiko Yasuda stated that several members of Team Ninja were interested in making a new game, and that he "[hoped] to deliver some good news one day".
 He also expressed interest in making a female spin-off featuring Kasumi, Ayane, Momiji and Rachel.
 In 2024, Wo Long: Fallen Dynasty director Masakazu Hirayama stated in an interview that there were currently "no plans at the moment" to revisit Ninja Gaiden.

 However, a new entry in the modern series with Hirayama as the co-director was announced during Microsoft Gaming's Xbox Developer Direct video presentation in January 2025.
-The game is a joint production between Team Ninja and PlatinumGames, and is set to be published by Xbox Game Studios in fall 2025 for PlayStation 5, Windows, and Xbox Series X/S.
+The game is a joint production between Team Ninja and PlatinumGames, and was published by Xbox Game Studios on October 21, 2025 for PlayStation 5, Windows, and Xbox Series X/S.